 A Need For Expansion

-Long before the beloved Hill Country Mile, the scenic Cibolo Nature Center, and the display of charming, historic buildings existed, Boerne was an undeveloped territory populated by Native-Americans.
+Long before the beloved Hill Country Mile, the scenic Cibolo Center for Conservation, and the display of charming, historic buildings existed, Boerne was an undeveloped territory populated by Native Americans.
 In 1840, a Bexar County surveyor, named John James, ventured north of San Antonio into the Texas Hill Country and found what would eventually become the city of Boerne.
 This land was aesthetically beautiful, had a much cooler climate than the hot and flat San Antonio, and provided an abundance of water flowing through the Cibolo Creek.

 John James teamed up with a man named Gustav Theissen, and together they platted Boerne in 1852.
 They named the town “Boerne” after a German author and publicist, Karl Ludwig Börne, who had written much about the promising new territory.
 He died in 1837, never having stepped foot on American soil.
 Boerne was platted in the part of the Texas Hill Country that would eventually be known as Kendall County, named after George Wilkins Kendall.

 With the hope of new economic opportunities and freedoms, a German-based organization, known as the Adelsverein, eventually caught wind of this territory and initiated mass immigration.
 By the thousands, German and Prussian immigrants were finding their way to Texas, and hundreds of them quickly made their homes in Hill Country towns – including New Braunfels and Fredericksburg.
 The raw land in Boerne was purchased, made into individual lots, and put up for sale before there were any settlers.

 Growth in Boerne

-The initial growth in Boerne was slow, but it became known for being a retreat with its health restorative properties and beautiful scenery.
+The initial growth in Boerne was slow, but it became known for being a retreat with its healthy restorative properties and beautiful scenery.
 It was also in close proximity to an established Native-American trade route known as the Camino Veijo Trail.
 This route ran adjacently to Boerne, making it easy to access, and therefore improving Boerne’s exposure and status.